RDRois/basic-shapes/README.md

 *You can also check the docker version by typing the `docker version` command.*

 ## Docker Quickstart Terminal: Login
-You'll want to login to be able to push and pull images from Docker Hub <br>
+You'll want to login to be able to push and pull images from Docker Hub.<br>
 This is important!
 ```
 RhoamRois:tf_files Home$ docker login